hepplerj/cv/web-cv.md

 \quad Senior Developer, Roy Rosenzweig Center for History and New Media, 2021--_present_

-\quad Adjunct Assistant Professor, Department of History and Art History, 2024--_present_
+\quad Adjunct Faculty, Department of History and Art History, 2024--_present_

 \vspace{.4cm}